This page presents a partial list of the projects in which I participated or which I coordinated.

 INRIA International Partnership AMICI

-Coordinators: (France) BAMBOO INRIA, (Italy) Universities of Florence, Pisa and Rome La Sapienza, (Netherlands) Free University and CWI Amsterdam
+Coordinator: Marie-France Sagot, BAMBOO, Inria, with Universities of Florence, Pisa and Rome La Sapienza in Italy, and Free University and CWI Amsterdam in the Netherlands

 The Inria International partnership AMICI followed up from the INRIA Associated Team SIMBIOSI that started in January of 2009 and ended in December of 2011.
 The three coordinators of SIMBIOSI were Marie-France Sagot for the INRIA, Alberto Marchetti-Spaccamela (University of Rome La Sapienza) and Leen Stougie (Free University of Amsterdam and CWI).